obnoxxx/buildcontainer/README.md

 **Example for using the image:**

-From the root of a software project that one wants to compile, arbitrary commands  can be run inside the build continer as follows, for example `configure`and `make`as well as instaalation of library dependencies.
+From the root of a software project that one wants to compile, arbitrary commands  can be run inside the build continer as follows, for example `configure`and `make`as well as installation of library dependencies.

 ```console